Joint Waveform Design for MIMO-OFDM DFRC Systems: Simulation results

 Fig. \ref{Fig4} shows achievable rate versus the trade-off factor, and SNR is also equal to 20 dB.
-The achievable rates of the two waveform design strategies get improved with the increase of trade-off factor.
-Moreover, the communication performance of the `AR-max' strategy continuously improves with the increase of trade-off factor, while the `ISI-min' based strategy reaches its performance bound when the trade-off factor is greater than 0.6, which is similar to the results in Fig. \ref{Fig3}.
-Meanwhile, the stability of the second proposed waveform design strategy (AR-max) is also verified in Fig. \ref{Fig4}, and the gap between the actual result and the ideal optimal result in OP9 is very small.
+The achievable rates of the two waveform design schemes get improved with the increase of trade-off factor.
+The achievable rate of the JCAS scheme is higher than that of the scheme in [23], but lower than the proposed two schemes.
+Moreover, the communication performance of the `AR-max' scheme continuously improves with the increase of trade-off factor, while the `ISI-min' based scheme reaches its performance bound when the trade-off factor is greater than 0.6, which is similar to the results in Fig. \ref{Fig3}.
+Meanwhile, the stability of the second proposed waveform design scheme (AR-max) is also verified in Fig. \ref{Fig4}, and the gap between the actual result and the ideal optimal result in OP9 is very small.

-It is noteworthy that the `AR-max' strategy and `ISI-min' strategy are fundamentally different.
-The aim of `ISI-min' strategy is to minimize the interference among the signals of different receive antennas, and the signals of different receive antennas do not need to be jointly processed.
-The aim of the `AR-max' strategy is to maximize the achievable sum rate, and the receiver jointly processes the signals of different receive antennas, which achieves better performance than the `ISI-min' strategy.
-Therefore, the SER and achievable rate performances of the `AR-max' strategy are better than those of the `ISI-min' strategy.
+It is noteworthy that the `AR-max' scheme and `ISI-min' scheme are fundamentally different.
+The aim of `ISI-min' scheme is to minimize the interference among the signals of different receive antennas, and the signals of different receive antennas do not need to be jointly processed.
+The aim of the `AR-max' scheme is to maximize the achievable sum rate, and the receiver jointly processes the signals of different receive antennas, which achieves better performance than the `ISI-min' scheme.
+Therefore, the SER and achievable rate performances of the `AR-max' scheme are better than those of the `ISI-min' scheme.

 Fig. \ref{fmin_p_diedai} shows the variation of the objective function in OP9 with the iteration number of the WF-SQP algorithm.
 The convergence performance of different trade-off factors are compared in Fig. \ref{fmin_p_diedai}.
 The convergence precision $\epsilon$ is set to be $10^{-6}$, and SNR is $20 \,\rm{dB}$.
 It can be seen from Fig. \ref{fmin_p_diedai} that for each trade-off factor, the objective function decreases with the increase of iteration number.
 Furthermore, the termination conditions are satisfied within 40 iterations.
 Therefore, the convergence performance of the proposed WF-SQP algorithm can achieve a good performance.